Rental Contract 2018 – 19

 - Change of academic status with the College such as Academic Leave of Absence, Academic Withdrawal or Graduation.

-Refunds for Contract Releases
+Refunds for contract releases

-Residential and Dining Services reserves the right to reassign any Resident to another room at any time in order to make the most efficient and effective use of the residential facilities.
-Residential and Dining Services may also consolidate a room(s) and/or apartment when the Unit is 50% or less occupied, at Residential and Dining Services' discretion.
+Residential and Dining Services reserves the right to reassign any Resident to another Unit at any time in order to make the most efficient and effective use of the residential facilities.
+Residential and Dining Services may also consolidate a Unit(s) when the Unit is 50% or less occupied, at Residential and Dining Services' discretion.

-Termination of Agreement:
+Termination of student housing contract